run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Prometheus

 The Run:ai Cluster installation will, by default, install [Prometheus](https://prometheus.io/){target=_blank}, but it can also connect to an existing Prometheus instance installed by the organization.
+Such a configuration can only be performed together with Run:ai support.
 In the latter case, it's important to:

 * Verify that both [Prometheus Node Exporter](https://prometheus.io/docs/guides/node-exporter/){target=_blank} and [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics){target=_blank} are installed.
 Both are part of the default Prometheus installation
 * Understand how Prometheus has been installed.
 Whether [directly](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) or with the [Prometheus Operator](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
 The distinction is important during the Run:ai Cluster installation.